top of page

 Client, Broomfield, Colorado

 Ellen analyzed information we received about my father's adoption and was able to create a large family tree on his mother's side using traditional genealogical research techniques.
-But the really cool part was her use of DNA testing to narrow down who my grandfather was and locate his living half-brother!
+But the really cool part was her use of DNA testing to narrow down who my grandfather was and locate my dad's living half-brother!

 ARTHUR KURZWEIL